 Being proactive can help keep you safe from harm

 By researching your apartment carefully before you move in, upgrading your safety equipment and installing some basic apartment security, you can make your home as safe as possible even when you’re renting.
+To keep researching, check out the rest of our guides on apartment security.

 This article has been reviewed and approved by Officer Banta.